timotdsantos/CarND-Advanced-Lane-Lines/README.md

 - discontinuous line (dashed-line)
 - gutter/road-edge gets detected as a lane
 - other noise
+- the meter-to-pixel ratios were initially off, make sure to correctly compute them based on the birds-eye-view of known measure

 The problems above causes false-positives in the detected pixel points.
 The main approach was to reject these 'faulty' or 'suspect' fitted lines, and revert to a previously accepted lines.
 This is acceptable because cameras usually take a short time between frames (at 23 fps, that's 1/23 second between frames), and it's improbable to have drastic change in curvature or lane